by Ovidiu Brazdau

 Susanne Cook-Greuter differentiates between two sub-categories in this stage:

 Dane Hewlett, a researcher who analyzed these categories, was wondering if the thinking-feeling dichotomy parallels these two sub-categories.
 In my opinion, people are becoming “psychological androgens”, in order to integrate their experiences.
-They have many ways of knowing and meaning-making, and they use them in a specific situation depending on the situation.
-During inner growth, a rational person may learn that sensing-feeling has value, and a natural-born-dancer may discover the beauty of thinking.

 “Focus: Non-evaluating, integrative witnessing of ongoing process of experience.